gabriel-ing/Quickstarts/ServerSideCoding/Globals.md

 ![alt text](images/Global-0.png)

 Globals are described as sparse, because nodes exist without a value if a sub-node exists.
-For example, in the diagram above, the Subscript2 node does not have a value, and only exists because the node at Subscript 3 is defined as `^GlobalName("Subscript1", "Subscript2", "Subscript3) = Value`.
+For example, in the diagram above, the Subscript2 node does not have a value, and only exists because the node at Subscript 3 is defined as `^GlobalName("Subscript1", "Subscript2", "Subscript3") = Value`.
 An empty node, like that at Subscript2 does not cost any resources.

+Reading and writing to globals has been optimised over decades and is incredibly fast, a fact which makes InterSystems IRIS one of the fastest databases available.

 ### Datatypes

 Both the keys and values within global structures can be of multiple different types, global can be used as a standard numbered array, by setting nodes as sequential integer numbers.
 Values can also be lists.

-Reading and writing to globals has been optimised over decades and is incredibly fast.

 ![alt text](images/global-1.png)